SCHOLARSHIP NEWSLETTERCHANGES TO FAFSAOur ISAC representative for the 2017-2018 school year:Andrea Janick

 FINANCIAL AID INFORMATION NIGHT (FAFSA)

-OEHS will be offering a FAFSA Completion Event on October 13 and November 2 (Spanish speaker available that night/habra quien hable espanol disponible) and November 8, 9:00am-3:00pm (habra quien hable espanol disponible).
+OEHS will be offering a FAFSA Completion Event on October 25, 5-7pm (Spanish speaker available that night/habra quien hable espanol disponible) and November 8, 9:00am-3:00pm (habra quien hable espanol disponible).
 For students and parents who are seeking extra assistance during the filing process, computer labs will be open.
 Bring the necessary documents to complete the application.
 More options for completion nights are listed at the bottom of this page.

 What will I need to fill out the FAFSA?